 Conservation in action: Flood damage in Hughenden library

-Staff sprang into action on discovering a leak overnight had soaked furniture, carpet, books and floor in the library at Hughenden.
-Timely action was to salvage objects and begin the drying out process.
+Staff discovered the leak overnight had soaked furniture, carpet, books and the floor in the library at Hughenden.
+Timely action was needed to salvage objects and begin the drying out process.

 With an extensive water leak, no electricity could be provided to the manor.
 Using torches, the staff had to wander through the dark to begin their work.
 Donning hard hats, the damage was assessed; identifying objects such as Disraeli’s copy of Goethe’s Faust which was buried under fallen plaster.
 The emergency store had equipment to absorb surplus water and items were removed to a dry room close by.
 The catering manager, Tuukka, emptied a freezer so the wettest books could be frozen to prevent further damage.

 The rangers helped move the large carpet as it needed eight people and the ceiling was propped by specialist plaster conservators and our onsite building team to avoid further deterioration.
 Layers of insulation between floors were removed due to concern they were holding water and could make matters worse.

 Disaster preparation and a team of experts

 Caring for special places and artifacts includes anticipating problems and how to deal with them.
 We have teams of specialist we can call upon for advice and in this case the plaster and books specialists were involved very quickly.